The Definitive List Of Pull-Up Mistakes

 This will mean that you’re not doing the movement through a full range of motion, and therefore not getting the maximum amount of benefit from the exercise.

-One place that many guys tend to stop short is at the bottom of each rep.
+One place that many people tend to stop short is at the bottom of each rep.

 Instead of going to ‘dead hang’, where they are literally hanging with their arms fully extended, they will stop several inches higher with their elbows still bent.